gizburdt/cuztom/readme.md

 ## Cuztom Helper

 This class can be used to quickly register Custom Post Types, Taxonomies and Meta Boxes within your Wordpress projects.
-Inspired by <a href="https://github.com/JeffreyWay/Easy-WordPress-Custom-Post-Types">Jeffrey Way</a> and <a href="https://github.com/jaredatch/Custom-Metaboxes-and-Fields-for-WordPress">Jaredatch</a>.

 **Version:** 0.2.1
 **Requires:** 3.0+
 **Tested up to:** 3.3

-## Requirements

-This class is compatible with Wordpress 3.0+.

-## Usage
+## Basic usage

 Include the class.